DOWNTOWN FARMERS MARKET GOVERNANCE AND MANAGEMENT

 VENDOR REQUIREMENTS TO SELL AT THE DOWNTOWN FARMERS MARKET

-The Downtown Farmers Market was established to provide a space for local family farms to sell their produce and value added products directly to consumers, as well as creating a venue for selling locally processed foods and handmade crafts to the community.
+The Downtown Farmers Market is a PRODUCERS MARKET.
+The DFM was established to provide a space for local family farms to sell their produce and value added products directly to consumers, as well as creating a venue for selling locally processed foods and handmade crafts to the community.
 To uphold this vision, the DFM has established the following requirements:

-- In all cases, the vendor must be an active owner/operator of the business, including those selling Farm Fresh Product and Value Added Farm Foods.
+In all cases, the vendor must be an active owner/operator of the business, including those selling Farm Fresh Products and Value Added Farm Foods.
 Under no circumstances are vendors allowed to operate under a franchise agreement.

-- All vendors are required to obtain commercial general liability insurance, with the Downtown Walla Walla Foundation listed as the additional insured on the policy for $1,000,000.
-Vendors may contact Campbell Risk Management at 800-730-7475 for a Washington State Farmers Market Association recommended policy ($275-$425 per year), or your own insurance carrier for a quote.
+All vendors are required to obtain commercial general liability insurance, with the Downtown Walla Walla Foundation listed as the additional insured on the policy for $1,000,000.
+See Addendum D for a list of local and national insurance vendors.
 Vendors agree to hold the DWWF, its staff, or volunteers harmless for any damage or loss incurred by or to them (vendors) at the market.
 See Indemnification & Hold Harmless Agreement in application for more information.

 PRODUCTS ALLOWED TO BE SOLD AT THE DOWNTOWN FARMERS MARKET